Updated on Febuaury 8th, 2025 by Felix Martinez

 Another growth driver for the company includes its digital transformation, which should help scale its operations further.
 This includes C.H.
 Robinson providing meaningful products, features, and insights to both sides of the two-sided freight marketplace, which translates to unique information advantages for its customers.

 Finally, C.H.
 Robinson should continue to leverage its scale to capitalize on the growing freight market, expanding its unique global footprint.
-For fiscal 2024, we expect earnings-per-share of about $3.20, implying a small decline from 2023.
+For fiscal 2025, we expect earnings-per-share of about $4.86, implying an increase of 8% from 2024.

 Competitive Advantages & Recession Performance